outaagunga/documentation/AI_for_research.md

 Use your outline to build:

 * **Introduction:** Background, significance, and thesis at the end.
 To do the introduction part, go to the paper outline (structure) you had made.
-The outline is your “blueprint.”
+The outline is your `“blueprint.”`
 You will now expand each heading in the outline into full paragraphs. (i.e write 2-3 sentences for each heading).

 Prompt:
 > “I’m writing the Introduction for an APA-style paper on the topic: [Your research question].
 Please write the **Background** of the Study (about 1–2 paragraphs) using my outline:
-- [Paste Heading one under the background of the study]
+>- [Paste Heading one under the background of the study]
-- [Paste Heading two under the background of the study]
+>- [Paste Heading two under the background of the study]
-- [Paste Heading one under the background of the study] Maintain an academic tone, include in-text citations in APA format, and base it on these sources [Paste summary of your sources].”
+>- [Paste Heading one under the background of the study]
+>Maintain an academic tone, include in-text citations in APA format, and base it on these sources [Paste summary of your sources].”

 Then repeat similar prompts for the other parts i.e:
 >- Problem Statement
 >- Purpose of the Study
 >- Significance of the Study

+---

 * **Methodology:** (If applicable) Describe how you gathered data or analyzed sources.
 * **Discussion:** Explain what your findings mean in relation to existing literature.